 According to Honeywell, any interference from the mask should be minimal and the speech recognition software should continue to work as normal.
 And in fact, operations around the world have already been using masks with their technology for years, particularly in the food and beverage industry.
-These workers often have to go into deep freezers to complete inventory counts and have to wear an entire face covering which their headset sits on top of.
+These workers often have to go into deep freezers to complete inventory counts and have to wear an entire face covering on which their headset sits on top of.

 Honeywell also recommends these three tips to consider when using masks with their voice technology:

 Voice technology can greatly enhance warehouse productivity in normal circumstances.
-With the smaller workforces and social distancing requirements brought by the pandemic, they can help businesses remain operational, improve functionality and support worker safety.
+With the smaller workforces and social distancing requirements brought by the pandemic, they can help businesses remain operational, improve functionality, and support worker safety.

-If your workers are wearing masks, make sure to plan for any template retraining needed and double check for accuracy as workers get used to it.
+If your workers are wearing masks, make sure to plan for any template retraining needed and double-check for accuracy as workers get used to it.

 If you’re interested in learning about some of our other hardware tips and tricks, check out my other hardware articles: